What is FHIR?

 FHIR resources are standard URLs that contain healthcare information that different systems can point to.

-FHIR resources allow developers to build standardized URLs packet of information that provides access to data no matter what EHR (Electronic Healthcare Record) underpins the user's infrastructure.
-FHIR resources can be an individual packet of information that includes metadata, text, or particular data elements, which can also be packaged into collections that create clinical documents.
+FHIR resources allow developers to build standardized URL packets of information that provide access to data no matter what EHR (Electronic Healthcare Record) underpins the user's infrastructure.
+FHIR resources can be individual packets of information that include metadata, text, or particular data elements, which can also be packaged into collections that create clinical documents.

 They are based on modern World Wide Web technologies, Resources use Uniform Resource Locators, or URLs (commonly known as web addresses), to be located within a FHIR system implementation.